Table of Contents

 E-2 visas are a true investment visa.
 They are available to individuals who invest a “substantial” amount of capital in the United States and are coming to the country to develop and direct the enterprise in which they are investing.

 While there is no minimum investment amount for an E-2 visa, there are some practical limitations.
 The investment must not be “marginal.”
-This means that the investment should be one that will generate more than just a living for the investors.
+This means that the investment should be one that will generate more than just a living for the international investors.
 The ideal E-2 business should be one that is expected to grow and employ U.S. workers as well.

 E-1 visas are available to individuals who engage in substantial international trade, which is primarily between the United States and their country of citizenship.